yixiangsin/dicomImageProcessor/README.md

 - Select drop down from the run button and select current document
 - Select DicomImageProcessorUnitTest.cpp
 - Select drop down from the run button and select current document
+- Press LEFT arrow key to navigate to previous image and Press RIGHT arrow key to navigate the next image, Press ESC key to exit

 ### Linux
 for running program
 ```bash
 ./DicomImageProcessor/DicomImageProcessor --input "your dicom image folder Path" --method "method to select 0 = edge detection ,1 = pixel threshold" --histogram
 ```
-for unit test
+-Press LEFT arrow key to navigate to previous image and Press RIGHT arrow key to navigate the next image, Press ESC key to exit for unit test
 ```bash
 ./UnitTest/DicomImageProcessorUnitTest